nancyheiss/frameworks_demo/README.md

 Shout out to the folks who developed the Python Selenium bindings and provided a wonderful tutorial on Page Objects, where most of this code originated:

 http://selenium-python.readthedocs.io/page-objects.html

+(PS - The slides from the presentation are in the Test Automation Frameworks.key file)